jaunewick/python-trading-bot-reinforcement-learning/README.md

 Trained a Trading Bot with Reinforcement Learning using Stable-Baselines3 & an OpenAI Gym trading environment (AnyTrading).

-Important note : THIS IS NOT FINANCIAL ADVICE
+Important note : THIS IS NOT FINANCIAL ADVICE.